Back to California

 Parental Communication: Teacher Meetings

-The bill gives parents or guardians who cannot attend meetings in person the right to communicate with their child's teacher using phone calls or video chats.
+The bill allows parents or guardians who cannot attend in-person meetings with their child's teacher to communicate through phone calls or video chats.

 What This Bill Does

-• Gives parents and guardians the right to talk to teachers by phone or video if they cannot meet in person.
+• Gives parents and guardians the right to talk to teachers by phone or video if they can't meet in person.

 Who It Names or Affects